jxue03/Southwest-Aircraft-Routing-Optimization/README.md

 | `CANCELLED` | Cancellation indicator |

 After filtering, the model uses:
-* 2359 non-cancelled Southwest flights//
+- 2359 non-cancelled Southwest flights
-* 24 overnight flights (included but treated as terminal flights for the day)//
+* 24 overnight flights (included but treated as terminal flights for the day)